Hagiography and Monastic Networks

 The multi-volume legendary, which contains more than 500 hagiographical texts, is preserved in six exemplars from Admont, Heiligenkreuz, Lilienfeld, Melk, Zwettl and the Austrian National Library.
 The first stage in the project saw the digitalisation of all 21 surviving manuscripts under the supervision of Martin Haltrich and the construction by Peter Gretzel of a detailed database itemizing their content.
-A version of this database will soon be made available together with the digital images through the manuscript.at portal, which is administered by the Abteilung Schrift- und Buchwesen of the Austrian Academy of Sciences.
+A version of this database is now available together with the digital images at http://mla.oeaw.ac.at/ and hosted by the Austrian Academy of Sciences.

 Research carried out to date has been principally concerned with the manuscript tradition of the MLA, the clarification of the stemmatic relationship between the six surviving exemplars being regarded as essential in order to provide a sturdy platform from which to reconstruct the social context of the collection and to examine what light the transmission throws upon the monastic landscape of contemporary Austria/Styria.
 These studies have led to the construction of a new model of transmission for the MLA, which differs in many respects from that which has represented the state of the art since Albert Poncelet published his standard-work on the subject in 1898.
 One interesting aspect of the new model is the apparently minor role played by monastic affiliation, copies of the legendary instead passing between houses belonging to different orders.
 The investigation of the MLA's transmission has also helped to shed light on the place of the collection's compilation and the sources used, as well as elucidating the position and importance of the MLA within the legendary tradition of Central Europe in the high and later medieval period.